FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Residence`| A fact of a person's residence.
 `http://gedcomx.org/Retirement`| A fact of a person's retirement.
 `http://gedcomx.org/Stillbirth`| A fact of a person's stillbirth.
+`http://gedcomx.org/TaxAssessment`| A fact of a person's tax assessment.
 `http://gedcomx.org/Tribe`| A fact of a person's tribe.
 `http://gedcomx.org/Will`| A fact of a person's will.
 `http://gedcomx.org/Visit`| A fact of a person's visit to a place different from the person's residence.